sync-different/.github/profile/README.md

 🌈 Contribution guidelines - To get involved in the community, join us on [Discord](https://discord.com/invite/Gjw9sqYuUY), and also check out the [discussion](https://github.com/orgs/sync-different/discussions) forum and participate in the discussions.

-👩‍💻 Useful resources - you can find our docs in this repo, and in the other doc repos.
+👩‍💻 Useful resources - you can find our docs in this repo, and in our doc repos. [alt-core-docs](https://www.github.com/sync-different/alt-core-docs)

 🍿 Fun facts - what does our team eat for breakfast?
 Mate 🧉 and dulce de leche, of course.